mdwrigh2/vertexbot/README.md

 Event: 'command'
 --------------
-      function(from, to, command, args)
+      function(sender, respondee, command, args)

   Emitted when a command is issued to the bot.
 Commands are anything where the bot is directly told something, and the args is just a string with everything after the command issued.
 For example, the message "bot: do something awesome" would have the command "do" and the args "something awesome".
+The sender is the person who sent the message, and respondee is the place to send the response.
+If the message is sent in a channel, this will be the channel to respond in.
+If this was sent in a PM, it will be the nick of the person who sent it.

 Event: 'message'